 SQL Server Performance Objects and counters are installed automatically as part of the installation.
 If these objects and counters are missing, it is likely that the installation process experienced an error which resulted in the counters not being properly installed.

 A definitive way to check if failures have occurred is to search for Error: 3409 in your SQL setup logs.

-To reset the counters, you must:
+To reset the counters, perform the following steps:

 - Unload the counters by running unlodctr mssql$ from Run Command.

 - Identify the file path where performance counters are located.
 The default path is HKLMSYSTEMServicesCurrentcontrolsetServicesMSSQL$Performance.

-- Reload the counters by running
+- Reload the counters by running lodctr from Run Command.

 Additional performance counter troubleshooting can be found in Microsoft’s documentation system.

 |Azure_SQLServer_JDBC||DataSource||Monitors the global performance metrics of the Azure SQL Server.|